 PGY1 Pharmacy Honolulu, Hawaii

-The Kaiser Permanente Hawaii Pharmacy Residency Program is an ASHP accredited PGY-1 Pharmacy Residency program.
+The Kaiser Foundation Health Plan, Inc. – Hawaii Pharmacy Residency Program is an ASHP accredited PGY-1 Pharmacy Residency program.

 The mission of the program is to develop pharmacists that provide evidence-based, compassionate, patient-focused and cost-effective pharmaceutical care for Kaiser Permanente Hawaii members and become self-directed learners with leadership skills to help further advance pharmacy practice.

-Benefits package includes health insurance, vacation and sick leave, paid holidays, and travel support to Western States Conference.
+Benefits package includes health insurance, vacation and sick leave, paid holidays, and travel support to ASHP Midyear and Western States Conference.

 Pharmacy Services

-The Kaiser Permanente Hawaii market is aligned under the Southern California Kaiser Permanente Region and employs 325 pharmacy employees who work in 18 different licensed pharmacies across 4 of the Hawaiian Islands.
+The Kaiser Permanente Hawaii Market is aligned under the Southern California Kaiser Permanente Region and employs 325 pharmacy employees who work in 18 different licensed pharmacies across 4 of the Hawaiian Islands.
 Our ambulatory care clinical pharmacy service is staffed by board-certified clinical pharmacy specialists who manage chronic diseases (including diabetes, hyperlipidemia, and hypertension), offer medication therapy management, and provide anticoagulation monitoring services.
-We also employ ambulatory care clinical pharmacists who specialize in HIV and hepatitis, nephrology, oncology, and transitional care.
+We also employ ambulatory care clinical pharmacists who specialize in HIV and hepatitis, nephrology, oncology, and transitional care and a variety of other disease states.

 Moanalua Medical Center in Honolulu, HI is centrally located for our 268,000 members and has a capacity of 285 beds.
-Our acute care pharmacists are board certified clinical pharmacists who practice all over the hospital, including in central pharmacy, med surg/telemetry, critical care, and the emergency department.
+Our acute care pharmacists are board certified clinical pharmacists who practice all over the hospital, including in central pharmacy, medical-surgical and telemetry, critical care, and the emergency department.
 Many of our acute care pharmacists are specialized in their respected areas.

 In addition, Kaiser Permanente Hawaii pharmacists work in formulary management, pharmacy informatics, data analytics, compliance, benefits, quality and medication safety, and supply chain.